 With Anthony L. Montagna, III, one of the most skilled traffic ticket lawyers in Newport News, VA, you can be confident that you have an experienced, professional family, traffic and criminal attorney on your side.
 Anthony will fight to protect you and your family.
 He knows that every traffic case is important to you, and he will battle for you in court.
-Anthony and the lawyers at Montagna Law have had thousands of satisfied clients over the years and over 175 years of combined legal experience.
+Anthony and the lawyers at Law Offices of Anthony Montagna, III have had thousands of satisfied clients over the years and over 175 years of combined legal experience.

 Although every case is different, no two cases are the same, and a result in one case does not guarantee the same result in every case or predict the result of a different case, Anthony has obtained great results in Newport News, Norfolk, Virginia Beach, Chesapeake, and throughout VA.

 Some of Anthony’s case results are the following: